paulremo/NRPMHandbook/02_NRPMHandbook/methodologies/handbook/reliability_prediction_taxonomy_handbook_coverage.md

 (methodo_4_3_4)=
 ### Extrinsic failures

-{term}`Extrinsic failures <Extrinsic failure>` are sudden failures induced by the space environment on the spacecraft elements.
+{term}`Extrinsic failures <Extrinsic failure>` are {term}`sudden failures <Sudden failure>` induced by the space environment on the spacecraft elements.
 The root cause is the environment, imposing the following stresses:

 * Physical conditions (defined in the technical specification)
   * *Vacuum*: outgassing, cold welding, heat transfer